Albanian Food Recipes

 You can let it cool a little or you can eat it right away.
 Either way it will be delicious!

-You can read more about top foods in Albania in the Albanian Food Blog
+You can read more about top foods in Albania and the best Albanian food recipes in the Albanian Food Blog

 Top foods in Albania – Albanian Burek Recipes

 Below we have listed the ultimate top foods in Albania, the ones that take the biggest part in the Albanian Cuisine, the traditional Albanian foods.

 What is a list of top foods in Albania without the most traditional Albanian Burek recipe?
 Everyone loves Albanian Burek, this is why we will show you different burek recipes from different Albanian people who are very passionate about cooking.

 This is one of those stick to your bones and makes you feel good all over dishes.
 Think of it as American corn bread but packed with spinach, green onions and cheese.
 It’s very easy to make and can last a few days so, make a large batch if you can.

 4 cups spinach (either frozen or finely chopped fresh)